-All Physical Interventions (PIs) are reported to SLT and are checked against historical data to ensure overuse of PI's trends and misuse.
+All restrictive physical interventions (RPIs) are reported to SLT and are checked against historical data to ensure overuse of PI's trends and misuse.

 14. Truancy

 Regular attendance is always encouraged, as outlined in the Attendance Policy.

 Because of the strong home/school links and transportation to school, truancy is an unusual occurrence.
 All unsatisfactory patterns of attendance will be dealt with through the structures outlined in the Attendance Policy.